The Positive Aspect to Problems

 The Spiritual Inspired - these people will often want to value their spiritual inspiration above that of practical considerations.
 They will often be suspicious of people skilled in materialistic matters.
 They will have a desire for what they see as natural, inspired, organic growth and have a deep distrust of concrete planning and firm objectives.

-Academics - their training may leave them to expect to be able to understand spiritual matters by approaching them in an objective, detached fashion and observing what appears to be happening.
+Academics - their training may leave him to expect to be able to understand spiritual matters by approaching them in an objective, detached fashion and observing what appears to be happening.
 In fact spirituality can only be understood by a subjective experiential approach arising from some form of spiritual practice, such as meditation.

 Politicians and business people – this these people will be essential at some stage in providing financial and practical support to the emerging new venture.
 They will want to see clear and concrete plans with clearly defined ultimate objectives and outputs.
 The idea of backing something which is developing in its own organic fashion, with no forecast path for this development, will not acceptable to them